 Response and Recovery to Wildfire Caused Drinking Water Contamination

-Wildfires can damage buried drinking water systems as well as building plumbing directly and indirectly, making them unsafe to use.
-Since 2017, a growing number of wildfires have prompted chemical drinking water contamination in Western US states.
+Wildfires can damage buried drinking water systems as well as private drinking water wells and building plumbing, making them unsafe to use.
+Since 2017, a growing number of wildfires have prompted chemical drinking water contamination in the United States.
 Levels found in some water systems have exceeded hazardous waste limits and posed an immediate health risk.
 To help households and building owners understand key wildfire drinking water contamination public safety issues, resources were compiled below.
-These resources will also be of interest to public health officials, water providers, insurance companies, and consultants understand the key public safety issues after wildfire.
-The resources below were compiled for communities to help those persons affected and entities involved in response and recovery take action.
+These resources will also be of interest to public health officials, water providers, municipalities, emergency management, insurance companies, nonprofit agencies, elected officials, and consultants.

-This video helps prepare water utility, emergency management, municipal, and elected officials for water system damage scenarios.
+This video helps prepare officials for water system damage scenarios.
 Wildfires can damage water distribution system infrastructure both physically –and– chemically.
 Some damage may not be visible.
 Hazardous waste scale drinking water chemical contamination can be caused.
 This presentation does not cover all situations, but instead provides an introduction for the viewer.
-More information and help can be obtained by contacting the author.
+More information and help can be obtained by contacting the Center for Plumbing Safety.

 - The Building Water Essentials course provides a baseline understanding of how building water systems are designed, how they operate and when problems arise, and how those problems can be resolved – information that is not readily available for public health officials (and others dealing with the issues) to access in a single package anywhere else.
 Topics include system components, codes, standards, water quality, flow, and the potential health risks, including water quality investigations and remediation.
 This course is 1 CEU and can be accessed here: https://engineering.purdue.edu/online/certifications/building-water-essentials

 - May 2021, The Conversation.
 Wildfires are contaminating drinking water systems, and it's more widespread than people realize.